As this page has grown, it has become somewhat amorphous, so I thought I'd use some minimal Library Science skills & classify it.

 - Russian Jewish Encyclopedia - a translation of names and minimal personal data for 8,500 people included in Jewish Encyclopedia of Russia (Rossiyskaya Evreiskaya Entsiclopediya); first edition; 1995, Moscow

-- Russian Language Leaning on the Web - texts by Pushkin, Gogol, Tolstoy & Blok with articles, quizzes
+- Russian Language learning on the Web - texts by Pushkin, Gogol, Tolstoy & Blok with articles, quizzes

 - The Russian Virtual Library - Russian literature and poetry of the 18th-20th centuries